-This report is available in PDF only (Final Report [13.4 MB]; Evidence Summary [187.2 KB]).
+This report is available in PDF only (Final Report [13.4 MB]; Evidence Summary [187.2 KB]; Disposition of Comments [507.7 KB]).
 People using assistive technology may not be able to fully access information in these files.
 For additional assistance, please contact us.

 Purpose of Review

 To evaluate effectiveness and harms of opioids compared to nonopioid analgesics as treatment of moderate to severe acute pain in the prehospital setting.

 - As initial therapy in the prehospital setting:

 - Nonsteroidal anti-inflammatory drugs provide similar pain relief to opioids and may cause fewer overall side effects and less drowsiness.

 - Acetaminophen may provide similar pain relief to opioids, and may cause fewer side effects overall and less dizziness.

 - Ketamine may provide similar pain relief to opioids.
 Ketamine may cause more dizziness or overall side effects, while opioids may cause more respiratory depression.

 - Combining an opioid with ketamine may be more effective in reducing pain compared with opioids alone.